Watercolor II - Studio

 Grading options: A-F (default), P-NP, audit

-Explores basic and more advanced studio watercolor painting techniques, materials, and concepts while addressing historical and contemporary issues to increase visual literacy.
-Presents a conceptual framework for critical analysis along with basic art theory.
-May be taken three times for credit.
-Prerequisite: ART 284 or instructor permission.
+Explores more advanced studio watercolor painting techniques, materials, and concepts to encourage the development of individual style.
+Reinforces the conceptual framework for critical analysis along with basic art theory.
+May be taken two times for credit.
+Prerequisite: ART 286.
 Audit available.